JasonPy/twitter-query-expansion/README.md

 git clone https://git-dbs.ifi.uni-heidelberg.de/practicals/2022-jason-pyanowski
 ```

 This project uses [pipenv](https://pipenv.pypa.io/en/latest/#install-pipenv-today).
+The required python version and packages are listed within the [Pipfile]().
 Make sure it is installed and run the following command in the root of this project to collect all dependencies.

 ```sh
 pipenv install
 ```
-The required python version and installed packages are listed within the [Pipfile]().

 # 1. Introduction